 Physical quantity of exports in metric tons

-Browse the full suite of trade analysis, forecasting, and visualization tools
+Browse every trade analysis, forecasting, and visualization tool

 TradeWeave combines bilateral trade data from BACI/CEPII, tariff rates from WITS/TRAINS, development indicators from the World Bank, trade costs from ESCAP, economic series from FRED, and agricultural data from FAOSTAT into a unified analytics platform.